cliffordp/cliff-wp-plugin-boilerplate/README.md

 Following is the pre-built plugin structure.
 You can add your own new class files (include `namespace` and `use` at the top) by naming them correctly and putting the files in the most appropriate location.

 * `wp-plugin-name/src/admin` - admin-specific functionality
+* `wp-plugin-name/src/common` - functionality shared between the admin area and the public-facing parts
 * `wp-plugin-name/src/core` - plugin core to register hooks, load files etc
+* `wp-plugin-name/src/customizer` - WordPress Customizer functionality
 * `wp-plugin-name/src/frontend` - public-facing functionality
-* `wp-plugin-name/src/common` - functionality shared between the admin area and the public-facing parts
 * `wp-plugin-name/src/libraries` - third-party libraries that the plugin uses (like a Composer `vendor` directory but for stuff that isn't able to be installed via Composer)

 ### PHP Version